Raker Act: History

 The Raker Act may be said to have its roots in an 1882 proposal by the San Francisco and Tuolumne Water Company of Sonora.
 This water company had proposed carrying Tuolumne River water to San Francisco from Jacksonville (a community flooded nearly a century later by the construction of New Don Pedro Reservoir).
 At this time the rapid growth of the city of San Francisco was in danger of being limited by a lack of access to plentiful, reliable water supplies.
 The city needed a way to meet municipal water needs at a reasonable cost.
 The city also wanted to escape the monopoly held by the Spring Valley Water Company.
 The politicians in San Francisco came up with the idea to use the watershed in the Hetch Hetchy Valley to supply their water needs and break the monopoly.
 This area was felt by proponents to be ideal for the creation of a reservoir because of its relative proximity to the city and its ample supply of water from the snows stored in the high mountains of the Sierra Nevada.
 The construction of a hydroelectric dam would also supply the city with much needed power.

 A major issue with converting the Hetch Hetchy Valley into a municipally owned reservoir was that it was within the borders of the newly formed Yosemite National Park.
 Mayor James Phelan sent a request to Congress to have the land within the Hetch Hetchy available for purchase, which resulted in the 1901 Right of Way Act, which allowed the Secretary of the Interior to grant rights to governments to reserve public lands containing possible water supplies as long as it benefited the public and didn't adhere to private interests.
-After the passage of the Right of Way Act Mayor Phelan transferred his water rights to the Hetch Hetchy Valley to the city and county of San Francisco.
-Both the city and county of San Francisco immediately applied for a permit to develop their water project in the Hetch Hetchy Valley.
+After the enactment of the Right of Way Act Mayor Phelan transferred his water rights to the Hetch Hetchy Valley to the city and county of San Francisco.
+The city and county of San Francisco immediately applied for a permit to develop their water project in the Hetch Hetchy Valley.
 The Secretary of the Interior Ethan Hitchcock opposed the Right of Way Act because he believed that Yosemite National Park should be left untouched and pristine, so he quickly denied their permit.